waynenng/licfl-flower-tensorflow/README.md

-# A Comparative Analysis of Federated Learning Algorithms for Load Prediction in the Smart Grid
+# A Comparative Analysis of Four Federated Learning Algorithms on Load Prediction

 ## Install dependencies and project